microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 #### Local, fast library not a remote service

 The Orchestrator core is written in C++ and is available as a library in C#, Node.js and soon Python and Java.
 The library can be used directly by the bot code (a preferred approach) or can be hosted out-of-proc or on a remote server.
-Loading the generic pretrained language model takes less than 2 sec with the memory footprint of a little over 200MB.
-Classification of a new example takes about 10 milliseconds (depending on its length).
+Loading the English pretrained language model released for the initial preview takes about 2 sec with the memory footprint of a little over 200MB.
+Classification of a new example with this initial model takes about 10 milliseconds (depending on the text length).
+These numbers are for illustration only to give a sense of performance.
+As we improve the models or include additional languages these numbers will likely change.

 #### State-of-the-art classification with few training examples